 Prospects in some industries might be less likely to have a social media presence.
 Some might be less likely to answer the phone but are very responsive to email and vice versa.
 Use those questions above to figure out how your prospects like to be reached.

-Day 3: Call and if they don’t pick up leave a voicemail
+Day 3: Call, and if they don’t pick up, leave a voicemail

-Day 1: Send LI message and request
+Day 1: Send a LinkedIn message and request

-Day 4: Call and leave VM
+Day 4: Call and leave a voicemail

 Day 4: Call

-Day 1: Leave Voicemail
+Day 1: Leave a voicemail